 the dti also published the Removal of Adverse Consumer Credit Information regulations which are designed to remove adverse consumer credit information as

 well as information relating to paid-up judgements.
-There is more information in Government Gazette 37386, published on 26 February 2014.
+There is more information in Government Gazette No.37386, published on 26 February 2014.

 An Opportunity to Increase your Company's Exports and Turnover!